 - a survey of the property’s gas boiler and all other gas ‘space heaters’ undertaken by competent personnel

 - upon completion of the service, the contractor will issue the resident with a ‘Gas Safety Record’.
 This record will list all the gas appliances contained within the property.
 However, only the boiler and all other gas ‘space heaters’ will be serviced.
-Other listed appliances will receive a visual check only eg gas cooker
+Other listed appliances will receive a visual check only, for example gas cookers.

-You do not have to use our contractors to do any remedial works.
-However, they will not be able to issue you with a gas safety certificate if you choose to use a different contractor.
+You don't have to use our contractors to do any remedial works.
+However, they won't be able to issue you with a gas safety certificate if you choose to use a different contractor.
 If you then require our contractor to issue you with a gas safety certificate once the remedial works have been done then you will have to reapply for the service.

 During this visit the contractor will service the appliance(s) covered by your agreement and supply you with a ‘Gas Safety Record’ (also known as a “Landlords Gas Safety Certificate).

 This agreement provides for one service carried out to the manufacturer’s instructions for the central heating boiler and all other gas ‘space heaters’ located within the property.
 It does not cover: